 Our team of volunteer minibus drivers are specially trained to drive our multi-seater vehicles, and usually drive once a week complementing the work of our paid minibus drivers.

 Volunteers also undertake various admin tasks at our offices such as reception, filing, photocopying and minute taking.

-In Dorchester affords our volunteers opportunity to work alongside our nursing team at mealtimes on the wards and helping with refreshments for families and staff.
+Our inpatient unit in Dorchester affords our volunteers opportunity to work alongside our nursing team.
+This is usually during mealtimes on the wards and helping with refreshments for families and staff.
 Volunteers are often asked to sit with and comfort patients at times when the family is not able to visit.
 Other areas for volunteers to become involved include reception, flower arranging, gardening, light maintenance, and ‘PAT’ (Pets As Therapy).

-Are two further areas within Weldmar where volunteers are hugely valued, working to the remit of our professional staff.
+Two further areas within Weldmar where volunteers are hugely valued is with family support and complementary therapy.
+These are both done working to the remit of our professional staff.
 Both are specialised areas where experience, qualifications and further training are taken into account.

 These are some examples of the invaluable contribution made by our patient care volunteers in adding something special for patients and their families.

 We believe it essential that all our volunteers are fully trained and confident to fulfil their role, and to this end we offer a one-day induction course, plus further on-site training and support as appropriate.